 The default way of deploying a Next.js app to Vercel

 After referring to the previous article that I mentioned in the prerequisite section, you will get an idea, of how to deploy a Next.js app on Vercel.
 I am giving the link once more.

 We will add our project to a git repository and access that directory from Vercel.

-Problem when there are private dependencies in our project
+The problem when there are private dependencies in our project

 We know that the node_modules directory of our project is ignored from pushing to git.

-From vercel, it installs the npm packages and the node_modules directory is created from there.
+From Vercel, it installs the npm packages and the node_modules directory is created from there.